Functional Neurologic Disorder vs. Neurological Disease: What Families Need to Know

 Why This Distinction Matters for Treatment

-Evidence-based treatment may include:
+Evidence-informed treatment may include:

 • Psychotherapy

-• Physical therapy
+• Physical therapy or occupational therapy

-• Gradual return to activities
+• Gradual return to school, sports, work, and daily life

 Therapy for Functional Neurologic Disorder at Ezer Psychotherapy